Pirates Pre and Postgame,

-Chris Mack is the pre and post-game Pittsburgh Pirates coverage on 93.7 The Fan.
-He can also be heard nights, weekends and as a fill-in host on 93-7 The Fan, as well as on his “Nobody Asked Me” podcast at Radio.com and iTunes.
+Chris Mack is the Pre and Postgame Host of Pittsburgh Pirates coverage on 93.7 The Fan.
+He can also be heard nights and weekends as a fill-in host on 93-7 The Fan, as well as on his “Nobody Asked Me” podcast at Radio.com and iTunes.

 Chris graduated from Baldwin High School and then from Penn State.

 The versatile local broadcaster has won several A.I.R.
 Awards for excellence.
 He was heard on 93.7 before it became a sports station as a DJ during the K-Rock and B94 days.
 He also gained experience as a sports talk show host for the former 1250 ESPN as well as Trib Live Radio.

 He moonlights as a P.A. announcer for soccer, baseball and wrestling events at Pitt.

 It almost felt like Opening Day.
 And in a sense, for some, it was.